 Saltzberg’s athletic, visually-imaginative directing flows from an aesthetic based in physical theatre.
-A member of the Stage Directors and Choreographers Society, Saltzberg has worked with New Line Theatre, St. Louis’ premier venue for daring and provocative musical theatre; GreenHouse Theatre Project, an international theatre company crafting “innovative theatre in unexpected places”; and Ozark Actors Theatre, an Equity theatre in the St. Louis metro area.
+A member of the Stage Directors and Choreographers Society, Saltzberg has worked with New Line Theatre, St. Louis’ premier venue for daring and provocative musical theatre; GreenHouse Theatre Project, an international theatre company crafting “innovative theatre in unexpected places”; and Ozark Actors Theatre, an Equity theatre in the St. Louis metro area; the production of Our Town he directed there won Best Drama and Best Director of a Drama at the St. Louis Regional BroadwayWorld Awards.
 He was a founding member of Talking Horse Productions, directing its premiere production, Times Stands Still, and served for many years as the President of Independent Actors Theatre.
 He also continues to work with MU Summer Repertory Theatre, a professional theatre company housed at the University of Missouri with whom he develops new plays and works as a director, dramaturg, and actor.

 Saltzberg's favorite directing credits include Euripides' Medea; Our Town; Peter and the Starcatcher; Dance on Bones, a new immersive work described as a "theatre-jazz odyssey"; his punk-rock, queer-counterculture adaptation of A Midsummer Night’s Dream; a contemporary, site-responsive rendering of Ibsen’s Peer Gynt; Doubt; Bloody Bloody Andrew Jackson; The Adventures of Tom Sawyer, adapted by Lookingglass Ensemble Member Laura Eason and featuring an original score written specifically for the actor-musicians of this production; The Curse of the Wise, his own gender-bent adaptation of Shakespeare's Macbeth; Mother Courage and Her Children (also featuring an original score written specifically for the actor-musicians of this production); Pinter's Ashes to Ashes; and Iphigenia and Other Daughters, which was selected to perform at the Region I Kennedy Center American College Theatre Festival, and for which Saltzberg received a KCACTF Meritorious Award for Outstanding Choreography.